sanic-org/sanic/docs/blueprints.md

 ## Start and Stop
 Blueprints and run functions during the start and stop process of the server.
-If running in multiprocessor mode (more than 1 worker), these are triggered Available events are:
+If running in multiprocessor mode (more than 1 worker), these are triggered after the workers fork Available events are:

  * before_server_start - Executed before the server begins to accept connections